jasonmacduffie/isles-of-maga/story.md

 -------------
 Aside from the four human-like races (Dwarves, Elves, Halflings, and Humans), there are four beast races: Lacertines (lizard people), Felidines (cat people), Corvidines (crow people), and Vespertines (bat people).
 Because the four non-beast races already have details in the BFRPG rules, they are mainly described in terms of their political relationships.
 The beast races have full descriptions for player characters.

-Note that Lizard Men do not exist in this setting (being redundant with the existence of Lacertines); in cases where you would encounter Lizard Men, instead you encounter hostile Lacertines (or non-hostile, depending on the context).
+It is up to the GM whether to include Lizard Men in the setting or to substitute them for Lacertines.
+To leave this ambiguous, no references to Lizard Men outside of Lacertines are made in these documents.

 ### Dwarves